Skip to main content

 What is the Maritime Slip and Fall Injury Evaluator for Dock Workers in Louisiana Shipyards?

 Dock workers face numerous hazards daily, and slip and fall injuries are among the most common and debilitating incidents in shipyards across Louisiana.
 The stakes are incredibly high when it comes to these injuries, not only affecting your physical health but also your financial stability and legal rights.
 Louisiana’s maritime laws are complex, and knowing how they apply to you can mean the difference between receiving the compensation you deserve or being left in the lurch.
-This calculator is designed to help you assess your situation, understanding the potential financial implications tied to your slip and fall injury.
+This calculator is assess your situation, understanding the potential financial implications tied to your slip and fall injury.

 How to use this calculator